umfy/sanguine-oasis/posts/1-character.md

 ## Skills

 Players' skills in the game can vary between D4 and D12.
-The default value is D6.
+The default value is D6, which gives about 30% chance of success.

 ### Non-combat skills